jieunjeong09/RNAseq-limma/README.md

 C. Displays a heatmap of the 100 most variable genes.

-D. Presents PCA resultss in two ways: standard and vectors from Control to IFNg treatment in the same cell line.
+D. Presents PCA results in two ways: standard and vectors from Control to IFNg treatment in the same cell line.

 E. Identifies differential genes using edgeR-voom-limma workflow.